Bond vigilante: Obama administration

+Second Trump administration

+During the second presidency of Donald Trump, the president signed an executive order on April 2 2025—the so called Liberation Day—imposing a minimum 10% tariff on all U.S. imports effective April 5.
+Higher tariffs on imports from 57 countries, ranging from 11% to 50%, were scheduled to take effect on April 9.

+However, during the afternoon of April 9, Trump announced on Truth Social that reciprocal tariffs above 10%, which had gone into effect that morning, would be paused for 90 days for all countries except China.

+Many financial commentators have asserted that the pause on tariffs was ultimately driven by significant turmoil in the U.S. bond markets.
+The sharp sell-off in U.S. Treasury bonds on April 9 led to a spike in yields, signaling investor concerns over the administration's aggressive trade policies and their potential to exacerbate inflation and increase government borrowing costs.

+The Financial Times wrote "An apology to the bond vigilantes" as a humorous opinion piece.
+In there the 2025 tariffs and bond situation was presented as an example of bond vigilantism, in contrast to previous instances within the Financial Times where it was doubted whether the bond market was a driving force to explain economic policies.

 United Kingdom

 Bond vigilantes have been described as partly responsible for the British government headed by Liz Truss's U-turn on its proposed mini-budget, which would have greatly increased disposable income by cutting taxes across the board.
 As a result of the proposed plan, the British pound fell to its all time low against the dollar and government bond yields rose to multi-year highs, forcing the Bank of England to intervene and causing Liz Truss to sack then Chancellor of the Exchequer Kwasi Kwarteng.
 After new Chancellor of the Exchequer Jeremy Hunt announced the plan would be scrapped on 17 October, bond markets began to stabilize.

 Eurozone

 During the eurozone crisis that started in 2009, bond vigilantes were blamed for pushing up the government borrowing in the periphery countries.
-However, many economists agree with Ed Yardeni, who coined the term "bond Vigilantes" in the 1980s, that actions of central banks are able to keep rates low against the pressure of bond vigilantes.
+However, many economists agree with Ed Yardeni that actions of central banks are able to keep rates low against the pressure of bond vigilantes.